rtlemos/rcsurplus1d/README.md

 myinstance$gui()
 ```

 And that is it!
+Please read the `About` tabs, to understand the theoretical concepts and how to navigate the GUI.
+Additional information about the model can be found in [Rankin and Lemos (2015)](https://www.researchgate.net/publication/279962333_An_alternative_surplus_production_model?ev=prf_high).

 ## Further analyses

-Inside the temporary folder of your `R` session (`tempdir()`), you will find several files that may be useful for troubleshooting and further analyses.
+Inside the temporary folder of your `R` session (`tempdir()`), you will find several files that may be useful for troubleshooting and running further analyses.
 The following short list is generated when we only run a single chain for the alternative model:

 * `data.txt` -> your fisheries dataset in a format that OpenBUGS understands
 * `alternative_model.txt` -> OpenBUGS model specification